oerc0122/MDANSE/Doc/pages/grouping.rst

 Molecule Grouping
 ^^^^^^^^^^^^^^^^^

-MDANSE can also group results by molecule so that they are summed for all atoms of each type on each type of molecule, again we will consider a system of water and ethanol.
+MDANSE can also group results by molecule type, so that they are summed for all atoms of each type on each type of molecule, again we will consider a system of water and ethanol.
 With molecule grouping, the partial coherent intermediate scattering functions are obtained for each